esciencecenter-digital-skills/2021-05-17-swc-R-nlesc/files/collaborative_document.md

-# Collaborative Document
+# Collaborative Document.
+Day x, May xth
-YYYY-MM-DD Workshop Type
+2021-05-17-swc-R-nlesc

 Welcome to The Workshop Collaborative Document